giantswarm/docs/src/content/advanced/gitops/index.md

 last_review_date: 2022-07-11
 ---

-In this document you will learn how to manage infrastructure and applications by utilizing FluxCD - a set of GitOps operators installed in Giant Swarm management clusters.
+In this document you will learn how to manage infrastructure and applications by utilizing FluxCD - a set of GitOps operators installed in Giant Swarm Management Clusters.

 ## What is GitOps